Top 9 Gambling Gods & Their Unique Stories

 Games of chance in Ancient Egypt

 Gambling was an activity many Egyptians took as part of daily life.
-Archaeologists have discovered scenes of games gods and gambling activities on many Egyptian tombs, where the symbol of Toth also appeared.
+Archaeologists have discovered scenes of games gods and gambling activities on many Egyptian tombs, where the symbol of Thoth also appeared.

-Thoth played Senet against the Moon and won so that the goddess Nut could fulfil her wish to become pregnant.
+It is believed that Thoth played Senet against the Moon and won so the goddess Nut could fulfil her wish to become pregnant.

 Nezha: Sadness & Sacrifice